 Upon diagnosis, many physicians utilize a combination of medications to suppress the immune system, but these have not proven successful.
 In order to help patients who are struggling to breathe, compressed oxygen can help manage shortness of breath.
 There are times that pulmonary rehabilitation and nutritional counseling are recommended in order to improve endurance.
 In severe cases, pulmonologists may resort to a lung transplant, but this invasive procedure often has limited availability and extensive requirements for eligibility.

 Cellular Therapy for Interstitial Lung Disease

 In the case of interstitial lung disease, autologous cells are used, meaning they come from the patient’s own body, and can be found in the patient’s venous blood or bone marrow.
-Stem cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
-During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow and blood, which requires special laboratory techniques to collect them.
+Cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
+During the procedure, cellular therapy involves isolating adult cells from bone marrow and blood, which requires special laboratory techniques to collect them.
 After being extracted from the patient’s body, they are isolated.
 Then they are given back to the patient intravenously.
 The treatment is minimally invasive and typically an outpatient procedure.
 The procedure should be performed in a clinical setting under the supervision of a professional.

 It takes a physician with specific training to perform cellular therapy adequately and safely.
 If you would like to find out more about ways to relieve your symptoms of interstitial lung disease, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.